Which Switch is which? How to choose between Switch Lite and New Switch

 Now what do you do, potential Switch buyer?
 I admit, even I'm confused right now by Nintendo's many staggered micro-announcements.
 But I think we can help the answer become clear.
 If you're looking for the best Switch and have $300 to spend, the new extended-battery version is the best bet.
 But there are reasons you might still want a Switch Lite instead, such as price, portability and convenience.

 I've played the Switch Lite briefly and the original Switch a ton.
-Here's my advice:
+My advice is below.

 Switch Lite is for handheld/budget gaming, and feels better to hold